liuxiaohao/TokenScript/doc/design_paper_cn.md

 In today's economy, the difference between the two kinds is getting smaller.
 Goods and services can be investment candidates.
 Typically, old wine is usually purchased as goods but used as an investment asset.
-Even services, like hotel reservation, can be bought wholesales and speculated upon.
-On the other hand, properties like buildings can count towards as goods and services in some cases.
+Even services, like hotel reservations, can be bought wholesale and speculated upon.
+On the other hand, properties like buildings can count towards goods and services in some cases.

-We observe that when purchase happens, the deliverable is often made up of two components: rights and consumables.
+We observe that when a purchase happens, the deliverable is often made up of two components: rights and consumables.

-In the case of purchasing a share of a company, the right to enjoy dividend is the entire delivery.
+In the case of purchasing a share of a company, the right to enjoy the dividend is the entire delivery.
 There is no consumable component of that purchase.
-In the case of purchasing BigMac, the consumable is the entire delivery.
-There is no rights component of that purchase.
+In the case of purchasing a BigMac, the consumable is the entire delivery.
+There is no rights component to that purchase.
 These are purchases purely for rights and consumables, respectively.

-But most transactions fall between those two kinds.
+But most transactions fall between these two kinds.

-Online purchase, for example, is usually an exchange between currency and a promise to deliver physical goods, or the right to pick it up from the local post office outlet, which is a right until it is redeemed.
-Ticket is a type of consumable that is always sold as right because the consumable services are not available yet at the time of purchase.
-In those examples, the purchaser obtains a right as the result of the transaction, which can be redeemed later for consumables.
+Online purchases, for example, are usually either an exchange between currency with a promise to deliver physical goods or the right to pick it up from the local post office, which is a right until redeemed.
+A ticket is a type of consumable that is always sold as a right because the consumable service is not available at the time of purchase.
+In these examples, the purchaser obtains a right as the result of the transaction which can later be redeemed for consumables.

 There are other rights than the right to redeem.
-Most purchases involve receipt which represents the right to return the goods under specific conditions, and many purchases involve a warranty, an insurance or reward points, which represent, respectively, the services to repair the goods, the right to sell broken products back or the entitlement of discount in the future purchases.
+Most purchases involve a receipt which represents the right to return the goods under specific conditions.
+Many purchases also involve a warranty, insurance or reward points; which represent, respectively, the services to repair the goods, the right to sell broken products back or the entitlement of a discount in future purchases.

-Even the traditional purchase of investment asset might have a consumable component.
+Even the traditional purchase of an investment asset might have a consumable component.
 Sometimes, the shareholders might be okay with goods and services produced by the company as a dividend, which may surpass the dividend in value to them.
-But that structure, otherwise known as co-op, is usually not practical thanks to the lack of secondary market for those goods and services.
+But that structure, otherwise known as co-op, is usually not practical thanks to the lack of a secondary market for those goods and services.

-Table: examples of purchases and input / output of those purchases
+Table: examples of purchases and input/output of those purchases

-Typical tokens in e-commerce setting:
+Typical tokens in an e-commerce setting: